Uxipu/CalculatorApp/README.md

 * User-friendly interface with buttons for numeric input and operators.
 * Supports basic arithmetic operations (+, -, *, /).
 * Displays the result of calculations in real-time.
+* Includes a delete button (DEL) to remove the last character entered.
 * Error handling for division by zero and invalid expressions.

 Installation